 Interested individuals ages 10 and older may apply for a once-in-a-lifetime, one license-year deferral of hunter education training.
-Individuals receiving a deferral may participate in general hunting seasons through March 31, 2023 but are not eligible to apply for special permit hunts.
-For detailed information on the deferral requirements, please visit our limited number of classroom courses throughout the year.
-For more information on trapper education, please visit our website at: wdfw.wa.gov/ hunting/requirements/education/trapping
+Individuals receiving a deferral may participate in general hunting seasons through March 31, 2024 but are not eligible to apply for special permit hunts.
+For detailed information on the deferral requirements, please visit our the year.
+For more information on trapper education, please visit our website at: wdfw.wa.gov/hunting/requirements/education/trapping